Skip advert

 Advertisement - Article continues below

-The boot is big and it’s the same size for both the Electric and Hybrid models, too.
+The boot is big and it’s the same size for both the Electric and five-seat Hybrid models, too.
 At 460 litres, it’s enough to cater to most families, but it’s not quite as much as you get in a Dacia Duster Hybrid (496 litres).
-The rear row splits 60:40 and the moveable boot floor means you can remove the boot lip, too.
+The rear row splits 60:40 and the moveable boot floor means you can set it level with the boot lip, too.
 Fold the rear seats and the load bay expands to a decent 1,600 litres.
-Figures for the seven-seater haven’t been revealed, but we expect a significant reduction in boot capacity to accommodate the two extra seats.

 Safety & reliability